AntonUBC/kaggle_flavours_of_physics/README.md

 In this project we used real data from the [LHCb experiment] (http://lhcb-public.web.cern.ch/lhcb-public/) at the [Large Hadron Collider](http://home.cern/topics/large-hadron-collider) (Switzerland).
-Since the searched phenomenon has not been discovered yet, the real background data was mixed with simulated datasets of the decay.
+Because the searched phenomenon has not been discovered yet, the real background data was mixed with simulated datasets of the decay.
 This introduced two additional challenges into a modeling process:

 - Since the classifier was trained on simulation data for the signal and real